What is FHIR?

 FHIR is a standard that defines how healthcare information can be exchanged between different computer systems regardless of how it is stored in those systems.
 FHIR allows healthcare information, such as clinical and administrative data, to be available securely to those who need to access it and those who have permission to access it for the benefit of a patient receiving care.

 What Does FHIR Stand for?

 FHIR stands for Fast Healthcare Interoperability Resources.
 "Healthcare" and "Interoperability" are fundamentally what this protocol is for, while "Fast" in the context is not intentional to convey moving data/information quickly.
 The meaning of "Fast" is related to a fast standard, which is quick to adopt.
 Finally, "Resources" are taken from HTTP specifications (addressable resources) to store data/information in a specific address and be fetchable later.

 When Does FHIR Start?

 FHIR's development began in 2012 in response to market needs for faster, simpler, and more robust methods to exchange the exponential growth of healthcare data.
 With the rapid growth of healthcare data, the number of facts per decision increases exponentially.
-A human, on average, can handle only about five facts when decision-making.
-This data growth, along with the progressing "app" economy, created the need for clinicians and consumers to share data in a lightweight, real-time manner, using modern internet technologies and standards.
+A human, on average, can handle only about five facts when making a decision.
+This data growth, along with the progressing "app" economy, created the need for clinicians and consumers to share data in a lightweight, real-time manner using modern internet technologies and standards.